Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Our Framework for Approximating Semi-Values

 \begin{restatable}{corollary}{kernelSHAPcomplexity} To ensure $\mathbb{P}(\|\hat{\boldsymbol\phi} - \boldsymbol\phi\|_{2}\geq \epsilon)\leq \delta$, the unbiased kernelSHAP using leverage score sampling requires at most $\frac{72C^{2}n\log n }{\epsilon^{2}}\log\frac{2}{\delta}$ utility queries for $\epsilon \leq 4C\log n$, whereas the vanilla unbiased kernelSHAP requires $\frac{8C^{2}n\log n}{\epsilon^{2}}\log\frac{2}{\delta}$ for $\epsilon \leq Cn^{\frac{1}{2}}$.
 In other words, their \qcs are both $O(\frac{n\log n}{\epsilon^{2}}\log\frac{1}{\delta})$. \end{restatable} This suggests that the modified unbiased KernelSHAP is superior in terms of \qc.

 \textit{Remark.} We notice that \citet[Proposition E.1]{chen2025a} constructed a specific utility function to show that the modified unbiased kernelSHAP could behave worse by a multiplicative factor of $\sqrt{n}$ compared to the variant using leverage score sampling.
-This does not contradict our Corollary~\ref{cor:kernel complexity}, since their constructed $U$ satisfies $\|U\|_{\infty} \in \Theta(n)$ while we assume $\|U\|_\infty \leq C$.
+This does not contradict our Corollary~\ref{cor:kernel complexity}, since their constructed $U$ satisfies $\|U\|_{\infty} \in \Theta(n)$, whereas our query complexity analysis assumes $\|U\|_\infty \leq C$.

 \paragraph{SHAP-IQ.} As a weighted extension of kernelSHAP for approximating semi-values \cite{fumagalli2024shap}, the estimate of SHAP-IQ can be rewritten as: